cloudposse-archives/terraform-aws-teleport-storage/README.md

 This Terraform module provisions:

 * An S3 bucket for session logs in Gravitational [Teleport](https://gravitational.com/teleport)
-* A DynamoDB table to use as storage backend in Teleport
+* 2 DynamoDB tables to use as storage backend in Teleport

 ## Features